 We are “seeing this effort [from China] to go viral and drill down into locally relevant issues,” said Kenton Thibaut, a senior resident China fellow at the Atlantic Council’s Digital Forensic Research Lab.
 “It’s like trying to go from a birdshot approach to a narrowly tailored sniper approach.”

-“More and more Chinese and Hong Kong people in Japan are minimizing their participation in public events, especially those related to sensitive issues, because they are concerned about facing retaliation from the Chinese government,” said Tomoko Ako, a China studies professor at the University of Tokyo.
+“More and more Chinese and Hong Kong people in Japan are minimizing their participation in public events, especially those related to sensitive issues, because they are concerned about facing retaliation from the Chinese government,” said Tomoko Ako, a China studies professor at the University of Tokyo.- Xi Jinping is worried about the economy - what do Chinese people think?

 Beyond the crisis in real estate, steep public debt and rising unemployment have hit savings and spending.
 The world’s second-largest economy may miss its own growth target - 5% - this year.That is sobering for the Chinese Communist Party.
 Explosive growth turned China into a global power, and stable prosperity was the carrot offered by a repressive regime that would never loosen its grip on the stick.